JavaBongo/after-school-classes-backend/README.md

 - Added .gitignore for node_modules/
 # Commit 2 - Setup simple GET request
 - Modified server.js to implement simple get request and display information using .json format
+# Commit 3 - Logger Middleware implemented
+- Modified server.js to implement logger middleware.
+Type of requests & response status will be displayed in the server console.